NativeScript/docs-v7/getting-started.md

 $ tns platform add android
 ```

-> **Warning**: If you have not completed the NativeScript CLI system requirements you will receive an error when you try to run the `platform add` command.
+> **WARNING**: If you have not completed the NativeScript CLI system requirements you will receive an error when you try to run the `platform add` command.

 ## Step 4: Run your app